Trading Standards Solicitors

 Throughout the process, businesses need to work with a specialist Trading Standards solicitor.
 JMW's team can provide advice and representation during interviews with the Trading Standards team or any other investigators, and during any criminal prosecutions that result from the investigation.
 We can guide you on the information you are compelled to provide, help to protect your business' interests, and make sure you are treated fairly.
 Contact our Trading Standards lawyers today for advice on building a defence strategy during an investigation.

 The penalties for breaching UK Trading Standards law vary widely depending on the nature and severity of the offence.
-Trading Standards offences are typically categorised into different types of violations, and the penalties can range from warnings and fines to imprisonment in more serious cases.
+Trading Standards offences are typically categorised into different types of violations, and the penalties range from warnings and fines to imprisonment in more serious cases.
 Some of the most common penalties include:

 • Prosecution: More serious offences can result in a criminal prosecution.
 If a business is prosecuted and found guilty, it may face penalties that include fines, compensation orders to repay affected consumers, and other court-imposed sanctions.